-21. The CCC considers energy to be "largely reserved" to the UK Government but this sector forms a critical part of the Scottish Government's proposed pathway to net zero in large part due to the significant increase in electricity supply required to decarbonise other sectors, including, for example, buildings and transport.
+20. The CCC considers energy to be "largely reserved" to the UK Government but this sector forms a critical part of the Scottish Government's proposed pathway to net zero in large part due to the significant increase in electricity supply required to decarbonise other sectors, including, for example, buildings and transport.

-22. Since 1990, there has been an overall 82% fall in emissions from Energy Supply as a whole.
-This includes both electricity supply and fuel supply3, however this meeting will focus on electricity supply.
+21. Since 1990, there has been an overall 82% fall in emissions from Energy Supply as a whole (which includes both electricity supply and fuel supply3).

-23. There has been a 93% fall in emissions from electricity supply since 1990, in large part from the closure of coal power stations.
+22. There has been a 93% fall in emissions from electricity supply since 1990, in large part from the closure of coal power stations.
+Remaining emissions include those from the Peterhead gas plant, energy from waste plants and island diesel generators.